-The flame detector must consist only of the approved hardware and software modules.

-- The 24V power supply must fulfill the requirements for PELV/SELV of EN 60950. - The automatic BIT (Built-In-Test) must be activated. - The setup parameters must be verified (as described in Using the 0-20mA Interface for Alerting on page 81 and Using the Alarm Relay Contact for Alerting on page 82.
-The function of the 40/40 Flame Detector (flame detection, function of the 0-20mA interface, and relay functions) must be checked completely.
+- The flame detector must consist only of the approved hardware and software modules. - The 24V power supply must fulfill the requirements for PELV/SELV of EN 60950. - The automatic BIT (Built-In-Test) must be activated. - The setup parameters must be verified (as described in Using the 0-20mA Interface for Alerting on page 80; Using the Alarm Relay Contact for Alerting on page 81; and Using the Analog Output for Alerting on page 81). - The function of the 40/40 Flame Detector (flame detection, function of the 0-20mA interface, and relay functions) must be checked completely.